keebio/iris-ce-case/README.md

 - Switch Plate - Designed to be 1.2mm thick so Choc switches can clip in
 - Plate Support - Goes in between PCB and Switch Plate, designed to be 1.0mm thick

+## License

+These case files are released under the MIT License.